vkaravir/cordova-ios-statusbar-plugin/README.md

 A simple plugin for Cordova 3+ on iOS to control the statusbar.
 It allows you to show/hide/toggle the statusbar, as well as change the style and get the height of the bar.

+**Note:** A day after I published this code, I found the other [StatusBar Plugin](https://github.com/apache/cordova-labs/tree/plugins/statusbar) by the Cordova team, so you might want to use that instead.

 ## Installation